Interview by Franziska Baumann

 Eclecticism, Sound Morphing, Overcoming a Paradox and The Vision of Understanding Each Other

-FB: In this discussion, what is also important to mention about this multivocality approach to cross gradually from one to the another and explore the passages in between.
-There is this eclecticism around since the eighties where you have a block of this and then a block of that and then another block of this.
-Cathy Berberian's Stripsody is an example of this.
+FB: In discussing the multivocality approach, it is also essential to mention the challenge of gradually mixing techniques from one to the other and exploring the passages in between.
+This is a different approach from the eclecticism that emerged in the 1980s, an aesthetic framework in which you have a block of this and then a block of that and then another block.
+Cathy Berberian's Stripsody is a good example of this approach.
 So you have these flavours in nice doses.

 AN: Yes, indeed.
 Cathy Berberian's approach is a role model.
 Moreover, I am interested not only in juxtaposing different vocal practices one after the other, but also in dissolving the boundaries between the different applied techniques.
-This is why I'm concerned with questions, such as how can I gradually go from pitch-related to noise-related sounds.
-How can I blend one sound into the other?
-This, from a rather abstract starting point, is one way to discover new vocal territory for oneself.
+This is why I'm concerned with questions, such as, how can I gradually go from pitch-related to noise-related sounds; or how can I blend one sound into the other?
+This, from a rather abstract starting point, is one way to discover new vocal territory.
 It is this idea that matters to me and is a strong driving force during the creation process.
 Even though I'm failing and not getting where I'm aiming at, due to completely different muscle parts involved, I still pursue and advance the idea of gradual transition.
 I love the concept of applying different, intertwining techniques to go from one practice to another and see what happens along the way.
-For example, suppose you go from a deep voice, like the Mongolian singing technique of 'kargyraa', to the Western bel canto singing technique.
-It is not possible to do it smoothly and gradually because each technique requires completely different muscle parts.
+For example, suppose you go from a deep voice, like the Mongolian singing technique of 'kargyraa', to the Western bel canto singing technique, it needs to be stated that it is not possible to realise that smoothly and gradually because each technique requires completely different muscle parts.
 Also, there is an octave gap in between.
-However, nobody stops the experiment and attempts to overcome the paradox.
+However, nobody would stop such an experiment and attempts to overcome the paradox.
 So, even it doesn't seem possible, we can still keep on trying to make it possible.
-Along this way, a lot of interesting outcome is generated.
+Along this way, a lot of interesting outcome is or can be generated.

 The other important aspect of this approach reveals the following question: what tools do we have to gain a better understanding of each other.
-I claim that human beings, no matter where they come from, no matter their cultural background, could easily understand each other if they'd approach the encounter from a vocal-musical stance.
-Even though it may sound naïve, the turbulences and problems in the world are often and caused mainly by language issues and twisted facts and circumstances.
-Emphasizing on the power of sound, on the contrary, I see the field of vocal performance art also as a communication platform that, if applied, could help us to get a better understanding of the Other on different levels.
+My claim is that human beings, no matter where they come from, no matter their cultural background, could easily get an understanding of each other if they'd approach the encounter from a voco-musical stance.
+This may sound naïve.
+However, the turbulences and problems in the world are often caused by language issues and the twisting of facts.
+Emphasising on the power of sound, on the contrary, I see the field of vocal performance art also as a communication platform that, if applied, could help us to gain a better understanding of the Other on different levels.
 It might be a possibility to come closer to one another.

 The Amplified Voice, Wii Controllers and The Strophonion

 AN: As for me, mediatisation starts once the voice is amplified.
 By doing so, one can already, for example, enhance certain frequencies.
 In 2007, a turning point in my biography, I was invited by the Studio for Electro-Instrumental Music (STEIM) in Amsterdam to explore the possibilities of new musical interfaces to be used in my vocal performances.
 I started to apply Wii controllers.
 The staff at STEIM, the programmer Frank Baldé respectively, gave me two of those together with a very simple patch.
 Having a pianistic background, I'm familiar with sound control through the haptic sense.
 So, applying the Wiis didn't seem awkward to me.
-It was exciting to see and find out what's possible concerning gestural control involving the 3D accelerometers built-in providing data on a continuous basis.
+It was exciting to see and find out what's possible concerning gestural control involving built-in 3D accelerometers providing data on a continuous basis.
 I started to sample the voice and used the material as gained right after its recording.
-So, I practised a lot and, from scratch, developed an idiosyncratic performance practice with all its implications.
+I practised this approach a lot and, from scratch, developed an idiosyncratic performance practice with all its implications.
 A negative one was that I strained the wrist of my right hand.
-A positive outcome was that in 2009 in Gothenburg, I was awarded a prize by the European Promoters for New Music (ECPNM) at the International Society for Contemporary Music (ISCM).
+A positive outcome was that in 2009 I was awarded the first prize by the European Promoters for New Music (ECPNM) at the International Society for Contemporary Music (ISCM) in Gothenburg.
 In consequence, STEIM offered me the opportunity to research and develop my 'own' instrument starting in 2010.
-The instrument is called strophonion.
-It was a long-term project throughout two-years during which the hardware system was designed, developed and created.
+The instrument that emerged from that is called strophonion.
+It was a long-term project throughout a period of two years during which the hardware system was designed, developed and created.
 Meanwhile, the software components were programmed and then constantly tweaked and refined.
 In December 2018, during the solo performance Moving Tongues: Playing Space, for voice, live electronics (strophonion) and video, the final artistic presentation of my PhD at the University of Arts in Stockholm, the period of designing and developing the instrument came to a preliminary end.

 Playing with Clones and Ghosts